-Some participants in a new Law Society of Upper Canada report say public confidence in the legal profession is being hurt by advertising for personal injury law — a finding those in the field say is abundantly obvious.
+Some participants in a new Law Society of Ontario report say public confidence in the legal profession is being hurt by advertising for personal injury law — a finding those in the field say is abundantly obvious.

 The Advertising and Fee Arrangements Issues Working Group Report unveiled at June Convocation says: “in personal injury law, some firms are understood to heavily advertise both to attract work that they can take on themselves and to attract clients who could be referred to other personal injury lawyers in exchange for referral fees.